SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_RASTERIZER.md

 If that model stays clear, the rest of the code becomes easier to read:

+- the canvas and backend docs explain how execution reaches the CPU path
 - the linearizer explains where retained line data comes from
 - `RasterizableGeometry` explains what is stored
 - the `Context` explains how retained data becomes coverage